-Ooohweeee, you are going to be ADDICTED to this low carb fried green beans recipe!
+Ooohweeee, you are going to be ADDICTED to this keto fried green beans recipe!

 Low carb appetizers like this one are incredible because they totally indulge your need for something fried and crispy, yet are still a healthy choice!